Damitwhy/NA-Share/README.md

   - Error recovery
   - Satisfaction
 - **User Satisfaction**
-  - Our aim is to give our users the feeling they want to keep coming back for.
-Delivering the service of sharing in a safe environment.
+  - NA-Share's aim is to give Users the feeling they want, so they keep coming back.
+Delivering the service of sharing in a safe, welcoming environment.
 - **User Stories**
   - User stories were collected first, numbering 28, top ten posted here and the full list can be found in the User_stories.txt here [User Stories](/project_readmes/User_stories.txt), Stories in this README express the full CRUD functionality of NA-Share.
     - As a new user, I want to register an account with my email and password so that I can log in and use the site.